jxskiss/mcli/README.md

 Fow now the following modifiers are available:

-* D - marks a flag or argument as deprecated, "DEPRECATED" will be showed in help
+* D - marks a flag or argument as deprecated, "DEPRECATED" will be showed in help.
-* R - marks a flag or argument as required, "REQUIRED" will be showed in help
+* R - marks a flag or argument as required, "REQUIRED" will be showed in help.
-* H - marks a flag as hidden, see below for more about hidden flags
+* H - marks a flag as hidden, see below for more about hidden flags.
+* E - marks an argument read from environment variables, but not command line, environment variables will be showed in a separate section in help.

 Hidden flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.